The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🌳 Olive Trees with the Alpilles in the Background (1889) – MoMA

 The olive trees dance under the Provençal sky in a vibrant and nervous movement.
-The tree here becomes a living being, connected to the artist's breath.
+The tree becomes a living being, linked to the artist's breath.

 🇬🇧 National Gallery & Courtauld Gallery – London

 One of the most famous panels of the series.
-These flowers bursting with gold and texture are both a tribute to light and a meditation on the cycle of life.
+These flowers in an explosion of gold and texture are both a tribute to light and a meditation on the cycle of life.

 🇯🇵 Sompo Museum of Art – Tokyo